-Please note: This is not a comprehensive list.
+Please note: The above is not a comprehensive list.

 How do I apply for a grant?
 Complete the Apex Festival Commission PeakFest Grant application provided on this website.
 Supporting materials detailed in the application must be included for the grant to be considered.
-The deadline for submission is March 31, 2017.
-The application and all supporting materials can be hand-delivered or mailed to: Apex Festival Commission, PO BOX 1238, Apex, NC 27502 Dropped off location: The Halle Cultural Arts Center – 237 N. Salem St. Apex, NC
+The deadline for submission is April 15, 2018.
+The application and all supporting materials can be hand-delivered or mailed to: Apex Festival Commission, PO BOX 1238, Apex, NC 27502 Dropped off location: Halle Cultural Arts Center – 237 N. Salem St. Apex, NC

 What are the general requirement and preferential considerations for these grant?
 General Requirements: Apex Festival Commission Grants are awarded to local non-profit and civic groups.
 The intent of this initiative is to provide support to programs directly within the Apex community.
 Consideration of projects and programs located outside Apex will also be given.

 - are physically located in Apex;